 “Before you Quit, Try” Is a quote by William Arthur Wand, one with an everlasting meaning, traversing throughout the ages.
-This quote gives me a reason to ask: How many times have you quit something, before even trying?
-How many times have you said: “Nah, this is not for me” or ” I don’t think I can do this/have something to gain from this”, and give up on something you love, just because you were scared, or bored.
-Maybe it was that guitar lesson you had in middle school or that cool project you started out with a friend in college, or it was that relationship you walked out from after the first few big arguments.
-Countless things that could have changed your life forever, and you shut the door right in their face.
-Right about now, you’ve probably realized what opportunity I’m talking about.
+This quote gives me a reason to ask: How many times have you quit something before even trying?
+How often have you said: “Nah, this is not for me,” or ” I don’t think I can do this/have something to gain from this,” and given up on something you love just because you were scared or bored?
+Maybe it was that guitar lesson you had in middle school, that cool project you started with a friend in college or that relationship you walked out from after the first few big arguments.
+Countless things could have changed your life forever, and you shut the door in their face.
+Right now, you’ve probably realized what opportunity I’m talking about.
 Maybe you’re thinking you had the right reasons, or you really had nothing to gain from.
-Maybe your teacher told you that you really didn’t have the skills to become a professional guitar player, or you got bored of failing the entrance exam for that college you’ve been dying to go, or maybe you weren’t seeing any success on the project you started out with that friend, so you chickened out.
+Maybe your teacher told you that you really didn’t have the skills to become a professional guitar player, or you got bored of failing the entrance exam for that college you’ve been dying to go to, or maybe you weren’t seeing any success in the project you started out with that friend, so you chickened out.
 That’s right, knowing when to quit is manly, but you chickened out.
-You were scared of failure, scared of disappointment, scared of bad feedback, so you stop, before even trying.
+You were scared of failure, scared of disappointment, scared of bad feedback, so you stopped before even trying.
 So, next time, before you hurry up and drop the “I quit” bomb, try asking yourself some questions beforehand.

 Questions to Ask Yourself Before you Quit

 - Are you happy?
 Is whatever you want to quit making you happy, do you believe it is improving your life quality?